-These Guidelines encouraged American businesses to create effective ethics and compliance programs (ECEPs).
+For two decades, these Guidelines have encouraged American businesses to create effective ethics and compliance programs (ECEPs).
 The research of the Ethics Resource Center (ERC) has shown consistently that when ECEPs are in place, companies are empowered to define and detect employee misconduct – and to move against it.

 We felt the anniversary of promulgation was the right time to open a public discussion of the impact and relevance of the FSGO.
 Today, the FSGO are rarely applied to large companies because their crimes are often being adjudicated in the courthouse where the Guidelines apply; rather, they’re being settled out of court through Deferred Prosecution Agreements (DPAs) or Non-Prosecution Agreements (NPAs).

 The FSGO incentivizes corporations to self-police and aim high on ethics.
 If these incentives are not consistently applied in prosecutorial decisions, will the Guidelines become irrelevant?
 Without an incentive to promote ethical cultures, will executives lower the bar?
 And if so, will corporate misconduct increase?

 To address these questions, the ERC assembled an FSGO Advisory Group of distinguished law enforcement officers, federal judges, prosecutors, academics and compliance/ethics professionals.
-In the ERC report, The Federal Sentencing Guidelines for Organizations at Twenty Years, the Advisory Group examined the FSGO, its successes and failures over the past 20 years, and opportunities for improvement.
+In the ERC report, The Federal Sentencing Guidelines for Organizations at Twenty Years, the Advisory Group examined the FSGO, its successes and failures over the past two decades, and opportunities for improvement.
 The purpose: to ensure that ethics and compliance remain a core discipline across corporate America.
 The final report on this site, released 21 years after the Guidelines were first examined by Congress, is the product of more than 12 months’ worth of discussions, meetings, writing shared by the 23-person Advisory Group, as well as comments from the general public received during a review period that started in November 2011.